NG-Geeks/Admindashboard/README.md

-Here is a full-fledged README for your Next.js Admin Dashboard project.
-You can copy and paste this into your README.md file:

 Admin Dashboard - Next.js Project
 This is a simple, feature-rich Admin Dashboard built with Next.js, designed for easy user management, permission management, and account settings.
 It is perfect for administrators looking to manage users, monitor activity, and control access permissions.